HarrisFauntleroy/harrisfauntleroy/README.md

 ### Hi there 👋

-My name is Harry, I'm currently undertaking a dual degree comprised of a Diploma of Website Development and a Bachelors of Information Technology.
+I'm currently studying Web Design and Computer Science.

 ### Connect With Me: